bencheeorg/benchee/README.md

 ## Plugins

-Packages that work with Benchee to provide additional functionality.
+Packages that work with benchee to provide additional functionality.

 * [benchee_html](//github.com/PragTob/benchee_html) - generate HTML including a data table and many different graphs with the possibility to export individual graphs as PNG :)
 * [benchee_csv](//github.com/PragTob/benchee_csv) - generate CSV from your Benchee benchmark results so you can import them into your favorite spreadsheet tool and make fancy graphs